martinburford/code-samples/README.md

 # Overview

-This repository includes a selection of code samples from some projects I've been involved in over the past 5 years or so.
+This repository includes a selection of code samples from some projects I've been involved in over the past 10 years or so.

-I've been a Front-End Developer for a little over 20 years.
+I've been a Front-End Developer for approximately 25 years.
 Technology has changed a huge amount in this time, and currently, the languages that underpin the market are going through a huge transformation.
 This is why I've only included a few code samples, and only from the past few years.
 I don't feel there is much value in providing code samples from 10+ years ago, as technology has changed, and my own coding style/efficiency has also changed enormously.

 Within the samples provided in this repository, I've included what I see as a reasonable cross-section of the work I am often involved in.
 It is however only a small illustration of the type of work I have done.
 I've worked on over 150 websites in my career, ranging from white-label platforms, through to multi-lingual sites, arabic sites, right-to-left reading sites, device-only sites, responsive web development, single-page applications, real-time websocket sites.
 The list goes on and on!